 Chanel's Iconic Bags

-I thought my fashion passion bucket would be overflow during the summer of 2010 when my daughter and I visited Chanel’s New York flagship store on 57th Street, to see The Secrets of the Chanel Handbag, an exhibit demonstrating the construction and history of the company’s iconic
+I thought my fashion passion bucket would overflow during the summer of 2010 when my daughter and I visited Chanel’s New York flagship store on 57th Street to see The Secrets of the Chanel Handbag, an exhibit demonstrating the construction and history of the company’s iconic

 2.55 handbag.

 The exhibit highlighted how the most iconic shoulder bag — the Chanel 2.55 — was made.
 The display was on an upper level of the boutique and featured a row of seven mannequins with video screens hanging off of them.
-Each video screen encased in a black leather quilted cover complete with chain strap.
-Alongside each mannequin was a display that highlighted a step in the process of manufacturing the Chanel 2.55 handbag.
+Each video screen is encased in a black leather quilted cover with a chain strap.
+Alongside each mannequin was a display highlighting a step in manufacturing the Chanel 2.55 handbag.

 Chanel's Iconic Bags: Original Chanel 2.55